MobieTrain/tech-challenge-backend/README.md

 You'll work on a backend to support a movie gallery web application.
 This application should allow its users to view and manage movies, actors, and genres, as well as generate some reports to compare and rank actors.

-To get you started, you'll find an already developed plugin: `/genres`
+To get you started, you'll find an already developed plugin: `/genres`.

+*Note: All the database migrations needed should follow the [Knex Migrations](http://knexjs.org/#Migrations) and can be found in `./src/db/migrations`*

 ## Issues